czajkovsky/sailhero-api/README.md

 + <code>-1</code> - user has denied this alert

 ##### Archiving task
-Each alert is archived due to <code>check_tasks<code> rake task after 4 hours with no activity.
+Each alert is archived due to <code>check_tasks</code> rake task after 4 hours with no activity.
 Task is launched every hour.

 #### Allowed alert types